JayW-39/pda-t/README.md

 PDA-T won't translate PV-Based graphics such as stop signs and other similar objects.

 If there are any issues with the graphics used in the patch, such as odd-looking text, font mismatch, clipping, etc. Please report it as an issue.

+Thanks to lemon for the music note idea!